sboehringer/ansible_byfile/documentation/README-Install byfile.md

 ### byfile specification

 The __byfile__ specification is a list of files the file name of which describes the configuration and the content might contain additional information needed to complete the action.
-The spcecification of file names is given in the [file types](#filetypes) section.
+The specification of file names is given in the [file types](#filetypes) section.
 Special entries are __templates__ which are folders starting with __@__.
 These folders will be followed recursively.
 Valid configuration actions are:

  * [crontab](#type_crontab): Manage crontab entry
  * [crontab:env](#type_crontab_env): Manage crontab environment